Ravencora/hello-world/README.md

 Just another repository

-Ravencora here, just hanging out, learnig how to do some stuff with js and such.
+Ravencora here, just hanging out, learning how to do some stuff with js and such.